Functional electrical stimulation (FES)

 The measurement of muscle activity using EMG (electromyography) enables the child to start movements voluntarily.
 The stimulation takes place once a custom activity threshold has been reached.
 The motor response is improved and thus the correct execution of the movement is supported.
 Proprioceptive and sensory stimuli have a positive effect on movement control and the learning process.

-The STIWELL enables timely activation and therapeutic training of up to four different muscle groups.
+The STIWELL® enables timely activation and therapeutic training of up to four different muscle groups.
 Various movements can be practised with a high repetition count.
-The therapy is based on the effects shown in scientific studies in the
+The therapy is based on the effects shown in scientific studies in the re-learning

 Added benefits of FES therapy